jecki/DHParser/documentation_sources/StepByStepGuide.rst

 a "="-sign (which in this context can be unterstood as a definition signifier) and the definition of the rule on the right hand side.

+.. note:: Traditional parser technology for context-free grammars often distinguishes two phases, *scanning* and *parsing*, where a lexical scanner would take a stream of characters and yield a sequence of tokens and the actual parser would then operate on the stream of tokens.
+DHParser, however, is an instance of a *scannerless parser* where the functionality of the lexical scanner is seamlessly integrated into the parser.
+This is done by allowing regular expressions in the definiendum of grammar symbols.
+The regular expressions do the work of the lexical scanner.

+   Theoretically, one could do without scanners or regular expressions.
+   Because regular languages are a subset of context-free languages, parsers for context-free languages can do all the work that regular expressions can do.
+But it makes things easier - and, in the case of DHParser, also faster
+   - to have them.

 In our case the text as a whole, conveniently named "document" (any other name would be allowed, too), consists of a leading whitespace, a possibly empty sequence of an arbitrary number of words words ending only if the end of file